 - Restrictions on disclosure of the proposed sale.

-However, the NDA alone is not enough.
+However, an NDA alone is not enough.
 Gradual and targeted information sharing is also essential.
-For example, it is recommended to first provide general data before disclosing sensitive details to qualified buyers.
+For example, it is recommended to first provide general information before disclosing sensitive details to qualified buyers.
 This approach protects confidentiality while building trust.

 The transferor's perspective: